 If you landed on this page first before reading that article let me just say it is a must-read article if you seriously want to start catching more fish when float fishing.
 Even if you are not a beginner, the 4 fundamentals of float fishing are something you must perfect because even getting one wrong will limit your success.

 Fish From The Inside Out

 When I watch most anglers float fish a spot, their casts and their drifts are very random.
 Some casts are here and some are there.
-They make 10 casts down the same line and then 1 over there and then 1 over here.
+They make ten casts down the same line and then one over there and then one over here.
 It doesn’t surprise me that anglers struggle to catch fish even when they are using such an effective method as float fishing.

 I tend to fish and cover the water very systematically and this is what I teach my clients.
 I always start fishing the pool from close to me to farthest from me and I never miss any part of the pool.

 The reason for this is that casting a float out in the middle or to the far side first could spook fish that were in closer to you when you drag your float back over their heads when you reel it in.
 For me, starting my casts in close and working 1 foot further out each time is also a great method to make sure that I cover the entire pool.